 It's not uncommon for marketing teams to have very little knowledge of the sales process, and for sales teams to be clueless about the effort required to generate the leads they're following up on.

-Before you get started with creating a marketing strategy, it's important to involve your sales team.
+Before you create a marketing strategy, it's important to involve your sales team.
 Among other things, you need to make sure your marketing activities are designed to:

-- attract and educate prospects that are easier to sell to
+- Attract and educate the prospects that are easier to sell to

 3. Differentiation from your competition